sdiehl/zero-to-qed/docs/src/19_verification.md

 The interpreter example shows verification within Lean.
 But real systems are written in languages like Rust, C, or Go.
 How do we connect a verified specification to a production implementation?

-The answer comes from verification-guided development.
+The answer comes from **verification-guided development**.
 The approach has three components.
 First, write the production implementation in your target language.
 Second, transcribe the core logic into Lean as a pure functional program.
 Third, prove properties about the Lean model; the proofs transfer to the production code because the transcription is exact.
 This technique was [developed by AWS for their Cedar policy language](https://arxiv.org/abs/2407.01688), and it applies wherever a functional core can be isolated from imperative scaffolding.

 The transcription must be faithful.
 Every control flow decision in the Rust code must have a corresponding decision in the Lean model.
 Loops become recursion.
 Mutable state becomes accumulator parameters.
 Early returns become validity flags.
 When the transcription is exact, we can claim that the Lean proofs apply to the Rust implementation.

-To verify this correspondence, both systems produce execution traces.
+To verify this correspondence, both systems produce **execution traces**.
 A trace records the state after each operation.
 If the Rust implementation and the Lean model produce identical traces on all inputs, the proof transfers.
 For finite input spaces, we can verify this exhaustively.
-For infinite spaces, we use differential testing to gain confidence.
+For infinite spaces, we use **differential testing** to gain confidence.

 ## The Stack Machine